nuxt/telemetry/README.md

 ## Events

 We collect multiple events:

 - Command invoked (`nuxt dev`, `nuxt build`, etc)
 - Versions of Nuxt.js and Node.js
-- General machine informations (MacOS/Linux/Windows and if command is run within CI)
+- General machine informations (MacOS/Linux/Windows and if command is run within CI, ci name)
-- Duration of the Webpack build and average size of the application, as well as the generation (when using `nuxt generate`)
+- Duration of the Webpack build and average size of the application, as well as the generation stats (when using `nuxt generate` or `nuxt export`)
 - What are the *public dependency* of your project (Nuxt modules)

-You can see the list of events in [lib/events](./lib/events).
+You can see the list of events in [lib/events](./src/events).

 Example of an event: